Wedding Invitations Inspired by Taylor Swift Eras

 Lover (2019)

-Lover is a pastel dream of soft pinks, lilacs, and sky blues—a celebration of love and joy.
+Lover is a pastel dream of soft pinks, lilacs, and sky blues, a celebration of love and joy.
 This era suits weddings that feel whimsical, light, and full of affection.
-Romantic, pastel-toned design in the Lover era is the perfect choice to convey your love story.
-Our Vintage Strip Invitations beautifully capture the sweetness and serenity of this beloved album.
-See our other designs for this era
+Our Vintage Stripe Invitations beautifully capture the sweetness and serenity of this beloved album.

 Share on Pinterest